juanretamales/DataframeToDB/README.md

 ### why did you decide to create this library?

 For scrapping projects it is very tedious to be configuring tables, I wanted something more automatic, I found one but it was only compatible with MS-SQL, and in projects that could not afford that database I decided to create this and create things that I felt were missing.

+### When launch the 1.X release?
+When y tested all function i like for a table, my plans is 0.X i create all function for transport a dataframe to db and work, in the 1.X i tried to create database class who extends the functions for work with Database.

 ### Cats or Dogs?